P0456 OBD-II Trouble Code Help & Repair

 • Replacing a leaking purge valve

 Code P0456 is not a common code for most vehicles and some manufacturers do not use the code at all.
-Vehicles that come in with the Check Engine Light on with this code the most common cause is the fuel cap or the purge control valve or the vent valve will not hold in the vapors completely and have very small leaks that are detected.
+The most common cause of vehicles with the Check Engine Light illuminated by this code is either the fuel cap, the purge control valve, or the vent valve.
+These components fail to completely contain vapors, resulting in minor leaks that trigger detection.

 YourMechanic offers certified mobile mechanics who will come to your home or office to diagnose and repair your vehicle.
 Get a quote and book an appointment online or speak to a service advisor at 1-800-701-6230.